DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 MDA kept all battle records on war with four races.
 What kind of arms, how many people or what tactics were used in order to win.
-Kay kept in his head all of these records.
+Kai kept in his head all of these records.

 "<span title="Written in furigana, above gargoyle.
 Assume it means he addresses it.">Yours</span> magic is _petrification_, right?"